 The management of a large Monte Carlo (MC) production or data analysis, as well as the quality assurance of the results, requires careful monitoring and bookkeeping.
-BOSS has been developed as part of the Compact Muon Solenoid (CMS) suite of software to provide real-time monitoring and bookkeeping of jobs submitted to a compute farm system.
-Individual jobs to be run are wrapped in a BOSS executable which, when it executes, spawns a separate process that extracts information from the running job's input, output and error streams.
-Pertinent information (such as status or events generated) for the particular job is stored, along with other relevant
+BOSS has been developed as part of the CMS suite of software to provide realtime monitoring and bookkeeping of jobs submitted to a compute farm system.
+Individual jobs to be run are wrapped in

-Manuscript received 27th October 2004.This work was supported in part by PPARC and by the European Union.
+Manuscript received 11th November 2005.
+This work was supported in part by PPARC and by the European Union.